-Funds appropriated for the Facilities Support sub-activity are used to pay certain personnel and operating costs, including utilities, at the Area and service unit levels.
+Funds appropriated for the Facilities Support Account are used for salaries, and operating costs, and utilities.
 The personnel paid from this account operate and maintain health care facilities and staff quarters.
 Staff functions supported by this sub-activity include management, operation, and maintenance of land, buildings, building systems, medical equipment technical support, and planning and construction management for new and replacement facilities projects.

-The IHS maintains federal government owned buildings operated by the IHS and supports maintenance and improvement activities where tribally owned space is used for providing health care services pursuant to contract or compact arrangements executed under the provisions of the Indian Self Determination and Education Assistance Act (P.L.
+The IHS maintains government owned/leased buildings whether operated by the IHS or tribal health programs pursuant to contract or compact arrangements executed under the provisions of the Indian Self Determination and Education Assistance Act (P.L.
 93-638).

 The Maintenance and Improvement (M&I) program objectives include: